wilberquito/Paradigms-and-Programming-Languages/Prolog/Session3.md

 - Facts lead to positive answers
 - A query with variables for which Prolog returns a positive answer, will also instantiate the variable with values that make the query true
-- Queries on non defined knowledge or a piece of information that can not be deduced simply fails (due to "closed world assumption")
+- Queries on non defined knowledge or a piece of information that can not be deduced simply fails (due to "Closed World Assumption")

 ## Search Tree